you’re the best teacher

-Quit while you’re ahead is based on the superstition that a great painting is some fortunate accident that can't be repeated.
+Quit while you’re ahead is based on the superstition that great art is some fortunate accident that can't be repeated.
 Or that a few wrong moves will be the death of the piece.

 Either way, the approach is disempowering.

-It's perfectly OK overwork a piece, so long as you know how to shift into reverse.
-You can always freshen up a painting with (that's right) fresh paint.
+It's perfectly OK overwork a piece so long as you know how to reverse it.
+You can always freshen up a painting with -that's right- fresh paint.
 Or take any weak elements out of the composition.
 Which just opens everything up.

 There's no perfect moment to quit, so don't agonize over it.
 Become a whiz instead at moving forward, backward, then forward again, and watch your confidence soar.